jesseloudon/jesseloudon.github.io/_pages/Speaking.markdown

 - "Speaking"
 ---

 Public speaking is a powerful medium for communicating ideas and sharing knowledge with the community.
-Throughout the year you'll often find me speaking at various technology events and meetups in Australia.
+Throughout the year you might find me speaking at various technology events and meetups across Australia.

-I'm always interested to hear feedback on how I did for a presentation and can be reached via DM on Twitter: [@coder_au](https://twitter.com/coder_au) or LinkedIn: [@JesseLoudon](https://www.linkedin.com/in/jesseloudon/).

 ## Speaking